lykhonis/kotlinAndroidLib/README.md

                 execSQL("ALTER TABLE table_1 RENAME TO table_2")
             }

-    * Wrap pattern: cursor not null -> moveToFirst -> moveToNext in the do-while loop -> close with try and finally:
+    * Wrap pattern: cursor not null -> moveToFirst -> moveToNext in do-while loop -> close with try and finally:

             // query call with same arguments + last argument is a body in the loop val collection /* of String */ = sqliteDatabase.query<String>("people", array("first_name"), null, null, null, null, null, null) {